Fully Amortized Loans Explained

 - An amortization schedule is determined by the number of scheduled payments, the interest rate and principal balance owing.

-What is loan amortization?
+What is amortization?

 While there’s no singularly accepted amortized loan definition, this term usually refers to a type of loan that requires a monthly payment and follows an amortization schedule.
 Typically, with this type of loan, the loan payments are divided between the remaining principal and interest until such time as the loan is paid off in full at the end of the loan term or the amortization period ends.

 Many types of loans are amortizing loans.
-However, the example most people are familiar with is a 30-year, fixed-rate mortgage.
+However, the example of amortized loan that most people are familiar with is a 30-year, fixed-rate mortgage.
 With this type of home loan, the homeowner’s monthly payment remains the same, but the portion of the payment that goes to the principal and interest varies according to the loan’s amortization schedule.
 In total, the homeowner is expected to make 360 monthly payments to pay off the loan.

 Now that you know how to define an amortized loan, it’s time to take a look at the different types of amortized loans that are available on the market today.
 In general, there are three types to keep in mind: the non-amortized loan, the partially-amortized loan and the fully-amortized loan.
-We’ve gone into more detail about each type below for your benefit.
+We’ve gone into more detail about each amortization type below for your benefit.

-Fully-amortized loan
+Fully-amortized loan definition

-Finally, there are also non-amortized loans.
+Finally, there are also non amortized loans.
 These loans are often more commonly referred to as an interest-only loan.
 With this type of loan, the borrower will only pay interest on the loan until such time that the loan reaches maturity.
 At that point, the entire principal balance will become due.

 Typically, loan amortization is based upon three individual components.
 They are as follows: